 For years now, the Cuckoo brand has been known for its innovative technology and reliable rice cookers.
 It’s no surprise that this Cuckoo Electric Induction Heating Pressure Rice Cooker made it on this list because quality can’t be left out.

-This model has many useful and convenient features.
-Even though the voice directions are in Korean, the unit is easy to navigate.
-The delay timer and variety of programmable cooking modes provides the capability of cooking multiple types of rice.
+This model has many valuable and convenient features, including 16 safety features.
+The delay timer and variety of programmable cooking modes provide the capability of cooking multiple types of rice.
 Six cups of uncooked rice can be prepared.
 [Be sure to use the measuring cup included with the cooker.]

 Features of Cuckoo CRP-HS0657F

-The nonstick inner coating is XWall Diamond while the outer is the durable and scratch resistant Titan Extreme Titanium Coating.
+The nonstick inner coating of the pot is XWall Diamond, while the outer pot coating is the durable and scratch-resistant Titan Extreme Titanium Coating.

 Although the navigation voice is Korean (select either a man or woman's voice), the manual for the CRP-HS0657F is in both English and Korean.
 This Cuckoo induction pressure rice cooker is manufactured in South Korea.